 Notably, the Neo Geo was actually designed by ADK for SNK, being an evolution of the 68k architecture used in ADK's late 80's games like Time Soldiers.

 The Other Wiki has an article about ADK here, as well SNK Wiki.
-Remember, this is for the Japanese video game company, not to be confused with ADK dubbing for anime series nor the Assessment and Deployment Kit for Windows and Android.
+Remember, this is for the Japanese video game company, not to be confused with ADK dubbing for anime series, the Assessment and Deployment Kit for Windows and Android, the Consumer Activation Company (also from Japan)... nor any of these other ADK.

 Some of ADK most famous developed games: